Azure-Samples/summarization-openai-python-promptflow/README.md

     ```bash
     azd up
     ```
+    When prompted to pick a region, we recommend selecting `Sweden Central`.
 - On completion, it automatically invokes a`postprovision.sh` script that will attempt to log you into Azure.
 You may see something like this.
 Follow the provided instructions to complete the authentication flow.
     ```bash
     No Azure user signed in.
 Please login.